 Siegelklarheit was developed in 2015 in consultation with i.a. consumer organisations and is continuously being updated.
 The German Federal Ministry for Economic Cooperation and Development is in charge of Siegelklarheit.
+The responsible steering committee also includes the Federal Ministry of Labour and Social Affairs (BMAS), the Federal Ministry of Food and Agriculture (BMEL), the Federal Ministry of Justice (BMJ), the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), and the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 GIZ provides the secretariat on behalf of the Ministry of Development (BMZ).